 Built in 1910 to attract bloodlusters from Buenos Aires, the Moorish bull ring amazingly only put on eight events before being closed down due to a ban on the sport in Uruguay.

 Trips to Colonia to Renew the Argentine Visa

-Anyone who plans on staying in Argentina for any length of time on only a tourist visa will soon find themselves considering the short hop over to Colonia.
+Digital nomads, remote workers and others who plan on staying in Argentina for any length of time on only a tourist visa will soon find themselves considering the short hop over to Colonia.